Environmental Tests and Other Home Inspection Services

 Do I Need a Furnace (HVAC System) Inspection?

 We usually suggest that you consider a separate HVAC system inspection if our inspection indicates that one is needed, or if any part of the system is more than 15 years old.
-External condensers that are more than 15 years old are at or near the end of their service life.
+External condensers that are more than 15 years (five years near the ocean) old are at or near the end of their service life.
 Older systems can function during the inspection, then fail at any time thereafter.
 A qualified HVAC contractor can perform a more detailed inspection of the HVAC system.

 Instead of paying for an additional HVAC inspection, you may wish to replace an aged system with a newer, more energy efficient system.
 Installing a high efficiency HVAC systems may allow the homeowner to benefit from utility and government incentives, and may substantially reduce utility bills.
 Energy efficiency upgrades can be a good investment.